Tag Archives: career

 #2: Health and Safety training

 How safe is your workplace?
 If there are any potential hazards, your employees could be at risk of an injury.
 Health and safety training can minimize such risks, so this is something that needs to be considered.
-Generally speaking, such training can include advice on avoiding trip and fall hazards, fire safety tips that include a discussion of the different colors of fire extinguisher used in your business, and practice of the emergency procedures that should be used if anything goes wrong.
+Generally speaking, such training can be delivered with the help of HSEQ management systems and should include advice on avoiding trip and fall hazards, fire safety tips that include a discussion of the different colors of fire extinguisher used in your business, and practice of the emergency procedures that should be used if anything goes wrong.
 Training should also be tailored to the specific dangers in your business, including those related to machinery and equipment.

 This type of training is clearly important as employee safety has to be paramount.
 However, you are also required by law to provide health and safety training so you do need to make sure you’re complying with legislation.
 You will run into fewer legal difficulties if you do, including those that your employees might cause if they ever suffer an injury on your premises.